tlklein/tlklein/README.md

 [tlklein/mongodb-crud-rest-api](https://github.com/tlklein/mongodb-crud-rest-api)- This is a MongoDB that has a front-end web & backend application to perform CRUD operations.

+[tlklein/networkdesign](https://github.com/tlklein/networkdesign) - This design is meant to be the best possible scenario for a college apartment network.

 [tlklein/simple-form-vue](https://github.com/tlklein/simple-form-vue) - This code is a simple form app in VueJS that can calculate the total of facilities based on user activity.

 [tlklein/mongodb-exercises](https://github.com/tlklein/mongodb-exercises)- A collection of various scripts for working in the back-end of a MongoDB Database.